 Flexible Workforce Development Fund

 In December 2016 the Scottish Government announced the introduction of a Flexible Workforce Development Fund (FWDF) to provide Apprenticeship Levy-paying employers with workforce development training to upskill and reskill their existing workforce.
-Since its pilot 2017-18 the fund has expanded to allow small and medium enterprises (SME) to benefit from training, and from 2022-23 both Levy-payers and SMEs can access all available training routes
+Since it was piloted in 2017-18 the fund has expanded to allow small and medium enterprises (SME) to benefit from training, and from 2022-23 both Levy-payers and SMEs can access all available training routes.

 Information for employers and institutions

 Information and guidance on how employers, colleges, OUiS and independent training providers can access the FWDF.

 The National Strategy for Economic Transformation (NSET), published in March 2022, sets out a vision for 2032 for Scotland to be a thriving, inclusive and entrepreneurial country delivering a just transition to a net zero, nature positive, wellbeing economy.

 NSET aims to ensure that people have the skills they need at every stage of life to have rewarding careers that meet the demands of an ever-changing economy and society.
 It commits specifically to support and incentivise people, and their employers, to invest in skills and training throughout their working lives.

 The FWDF is well placed to support the aspirations of the NSET.